Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_recursive=True_Examples/Example_09.md

 The purpose of this code is to copy files from a specified source directory and its subdirectories that have a prefix of **"US"** and a **size less than 500KB** to a target folder.
 Here’s a breakdown of its functionality:
-- **source Directory Check:** The code checks for the existence of the source directory.
+- **Source Directory Check:** The code checks for the existence of the source directory.
 If the source directory is not found, an error message is displayed.
 - If no files are found in the source directory to copy, it displays a message indicating this condition.
 - **Space Check:** Before copying each file, it verifies that there is enough free space in the target directory's drive to accommodate the file.
 If there is not enough free space, an error message is displayed.
 - **Unique Filename Generation:** If a file with the same name already exists in the target folder, it generates a unique filename to prevent overwriting existing files.